MengChiehLiu/Genetic-Algorithm/README.md

 # Genetic Algorithm

 ## Brief Descriptions
-A simple version of genetic algorithm python package, which followed elite strategy and bit string mutation, with multiple fitness type can be chosen.
+A simple version of genetic algorithm python package, working with pandas.DataFrame structure, which followed elite strategy and bit string mutation, with multiple fitness type can be chosen.

 ## Brief Introduction of Genetic Algorithm
 > Genetic Algorithm (GA) is a search-based optimization technique based on the principles of Genetics and Natural Selection.
 It is frequently used to find optimal or near-optimal solutions to difficult problems which otherwise would take a lifetime to solve.
 It is frequently used to solve optimization problems, in research, and in machine learning.